 84% within 6 months of graduation had jobs in their field.
 60% had full time jobs within their field by graduation.

 - Graduation Rates:

-- 80% of the students from the class of May 2014 graduated in 4 years.
+- 90% of the students graduating between May 2015 and May 2019 that started at Mount Mary University graduated in 4 years.
 Those that did not were double majors, change of major, or transfer students.

-- 85% of the students enrolled during the Spring 2013 semester returned to the program in Fall 2013, putting attrition at 15%.
+- 90% of the students enrolled during the Fall 2018 to Fall 2019 semesters returned to the program, putting attrition at 10%.

 Entrepreneurship Minor for Interior Design Majors

 The entrepreneurship minor is designed for non-business majors who wish to learn how to start a business in their chosen field.
 The minor is helpful if you want to start your own interior design business.
 The minor requires a minimum of 21 credits and can be earned in the traditional daytime or accelerated formats.
 Consult the Undergraduate Bulletin for more details on requirements and courses for this minor.